Shravan2699/Celestial_Bodies_database/README.md

 ## Overview

-Welcome to the Universe Database Project!
+Welcome to the Universe Database!
 This project focuses on the creation and management of a database that simulates a universe, complete with galaxies, planets, moons, stars, and satellites.
 The goal is to provide a structured and scalable solution for storing information about celestial bodies and their relationships within the cosmos.

 ## Key Features